Highlights of Route 66

 Today, cross the cowboy country of Kansas into Oklahoma, once known as Indian Territory.
 After visiting the Will Rogers Memorial Museum with its artefacts from the famous cowboy-movie star's life.
 Continue to Arcadia on historic Route 66 and visit Pops landmark diner and gas station.
 Later, arrive in Oklahoma City where you might enjoy the attractions of Bricktown, the old warehouse district now a warren of lively shopping, restaurant and nightclub-filled streets.
 Includes Breakfast

 Leaving Amarillo, watch for the Cadillac Ranch sculpture, crafted from real Cadillacs as you travel from New Mexico into Texas and reach Adrian, Route 66's halfway point.
 After passing through the old Indian town of Tucumcari, continue to Santa Rosa with its iconic Route 66 motels and drive-in grills, and call in at the quirky Route 66 Auto Museum with its 1950's fin-tailed vintage cars.
 Cross into New Mexico to visit Russell's Car Museum featuring classic card and memorabilia from the hey day of Route 66.
 Later, continue to Albuquerque and visit Central Avenue, where many of the original Route 66 buildings and businesses still stand.
-Afterwards, take a walking tour of this original Spanish town, including a stroll around its quaint Old Town with its fine parish church and Hispanic-style plaza.
+Enjoy free time in this original Spanish town with its fine parish church and Hispanic-style plaza.
+Includes Breakfast

 There is time to further explore this atmospheric city, or seize the chance to ride the aerial tramway up nearby Sandia Peak Mountain and witness spine-tingling views.